respinmo/hypixel_dream_mode_fetcher/README.md

 - run the main programm(it will generate a config file)
 - enter your api-key into the config file (you can get it by running /api on hypixel)
 - enjoy 🛌
+## Features

+- Detect current Dream game-mode based on playercounts
+- Corrections can be made via a config file
+- Program should be able to detect future gamemodes without adjustment!
+- (over)extensive configuration flags

 ## Installing